GrayedFox/multidict/README.md

 ### Should I disable the built in Spellchecker?

-The spell checking from this addon is only applied to textboxes and input fields, so editable divs will still use the built in spell checking from Firefox.
-In order not to get overlaps, you can opt into disabling the built in spell checking for input fields and textboxes in the settings page of the addon.
+The spell checking from this addon is only applied to textareas, so editable divs will still use the built in spell checking from Firefox.
+In order not to get overlaps, you can opt into disabling the built in spell checking for textareas in the settings page of the addon.

 ### Enabling Multi Language Spell Checking